 - Eat healthy

-Eating fresh produce and eliminating processed foods from your diet will reduce trans- fats, the number one cause of heart disease.
+Eating fresh produce and eliminating processed foods from your diet will reduce trans- fats, the number one cause of heart disease in men and women.

 - Anti-Oxidants Intake

 By increasing your intake of antioxidants found in berries, artichokes, nuts, leafy greens, and citrus fruits you can ensure good heart health.